 - Weight: 106g

-This is the only device here that can be used in-line with a pump, so you can get the pressure right while inflating, rather than adjusting it later.
-The screw-on design provides a secure fit on both Schrader and Presta valves.
+The Fabric Accubar can be used in-line with a pump, so you can get the pressure right while inflating, rather than adjusting it later.
+It fits both Schrader and Presta valves.

-Even though it’s the most expensive gauge on test, it’s the only non-digital one, which makes fine adjustments tough to make.
-It also requires the greatest care not to let out air when fitting or removing it from the valve, and is the fiddliest to use.
-As the biggest and heaviest, it’s best-suited to a toolbox rather than a pocket or pack.
+The Accubar also requires great care not to let out air when fitting or removing it from the valve, and is fiddly.
+Being big and heavy, it’s best suited to a toolbox rather than a pocket or pack.

 PRO Pressure Checker Digital

 PRO Pressure Checker Digital’s small gauge covers the basics well.
 It fits both Schrader and Presta valves, albeit using a removable adaptor.

 The display is easy to read, and there’s a pressure-release button so you can make minor adjustments.
 You can carry it in a pocket on the trail.

 The head is prone to leaking and it’s a little tough to pull off the valve too.

 The lack of a swivel head makes it less practical than some if you’re left-handed and it measures in psi and bar only.